earvin-tech/Book_Application/programming_paradigms.md

 console.log(newAccount.getPassword()) // Outputs: new_password
 ```

-In the example show above we have a class LoginAcount which has private properties 'username' and 'password'.
+In the example show above we have a class LoginAccount which has private properties 'username' and 'password'.
 These properties are accessed using the methods defined in the class.

 #### <ins>**Abstraction**</ins>